farique1/msx-basic-dignified/README.md

 Run with `msxbadig.py [source] [destination] args...` `msxbadig.py` reads a text file containing the modern source code and write back a text file with the MSX Basic conformed code.
 If no `[destination]` name is given, the file will be saved as `[source]_.ext` (a single underscore after the original name)

-**MBD** can be run with the built in settings, an .ini file or command line instructions with an order of priority inverse to that.
+**MBD** uses the built in settings, an .ini file or command line instructions with an order of priority inverse to that.

 >From now on, when showing code, usually the first excerpt is the source, followed by the program call and the converted output.